rackspace-cookbooks/build-essential/README.md

 This includes GCC, make, autconf and others.
 On Debian-family distributions, the apt-cache may need to be updated, especially during compile time installation.
 See __Usage__ for further information.

-On Mac OS X, the GCC standalone installer by Kenneth Reitz is installed.
-Note that this is *not* the Xcode CLI package, as that does not include all programs and headers required to build some common GNU-style C projects, such as those that are available from projects such as MacPorts or Homebrew.
-Changing the attributes for the GCC installer URL and checksum to the Xcode values may work, but this is untested.

 Usage
 =====